WUSTL-Biol4220/home/course_project.md

 ### Usage

-`./make_phylo ALIGNMENT_FILE PHYLO_TOOL [PHYLO_TOOL_OPTIONS]`
+`./make_phylo ALIGN_FILE PHYLO_TOOL [PHYLO_TOOL_OPTIONS]`

 ### Behavior

-The `make_phylo.sh` script will infer a phylogeny using the alignment stored in `ALIGNMENT_FILE` using the software `PHYLO_TOOL` under the settings `PHYLO_TOOL_OPTIONS`.
+The `make_phylo.sh` script will infer a phylogeny using the alignment stored in `ALIGN_FILE` using the software `PHYLO_TOOL` under the settings `PHYLO_TOOL_OPTIONS`.
 The script must support the phylogenetic inference methods: FastTree, IQ-Tree, and MPBoot.
 Students are welcome to include additional phylogenetic methods, but they will need to install that software on their virtual machine.
 The phylogenetic inference procedure will use arguments/options passed in through `PHYLO_TOOL_OPTIONS`.
 Note that invalid input and/or invalid software options may cause the phylogenetics software to fail.
 Script failures you encounter should be logged in `warnings.log`

 In addition to supporting input and output arguments, other `PHYLO_TOOL_OPTIONS` to support are
 - FastTree: use of a more complex model of nucleotide evolution (`-gtr`)
 - IQ-Tree: use of a more complex model of nucleotide evolution (`-m GTR`) or a simpler model (`-m JC`)
 - MPBoot: *no settings*

 The script should write three files as output: (1) the output phylogenetic estimate stored as a Newick string, (2) a text representation of the phylogeny using NW Utilities, and (3) a log file that documents the phylogenetic inference settings.
-If the `ALIGNMENT_FILE` was `primates_cytb.align_mafft.fasta` and `PHYLO_TOOL` was FastTree, then the output file should be saved as `primates_cytb.align_mafft.phylo_fasttree.tre`, `primates_cytb.align_mafft.phylo_fasttree.nw_display.txt`, and `primates_cytb.align_mafft.phylo_fasttree.log`.
+If the `ALIGN_FILE` was `primates_cytb.align_mafft.fasta` and `PHYLO_TOOL` was FastTree, then the output file should be saved as `primates_cytb.align_mafft.phylo_fasttree.tre`, `primates_cytb.align_mafft.phylo_fasttree.nw_display.txt`, and `primates_cytb.align_mafft.phylo_fasttree.log`.

 The log file should report
 - the name of the file containing the phylogenetic estimate, in Newick format